MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/Set-AdfsProperties.md

 ### -AllowedActiveDirectoryNetbiosNames

-Specifies the custom allowed NetBIOS names.
+Specifies a list of custom allowed NetBIOS names.

 AD FS auto detects NetBIOS names from the Active Directory.
 The specified custom NetBIOS names are also allowed for user authentication.